Home |

 VG/Ex = Very Good-Excellent: Centering 85/15 both ways or better on front, 100/0 or better on back, moderate diamond cutting is allowed.
 Corners may have slight notching or layering, or moderate bends.
 Edges may be chipped, notched and/or slightly layered.
 Heavy print spots, moderate color or focus imperfections, moderate border discoloration, minor bend, hairline crease.
 Moderate wax stains, pencil marks or erasures, small very light ink mark (all always noted).
 A good deal of gloss lost from surface.
 Very minor scuffing or an extremely subtle tear in the form of a touch of broken surface paper.

 VG = Very Good: Centering 90/10 both ways or better on front, 100/0 or better on back, moderate diamond cutting is allowed.
 Corners may be slightly rounded or noticeably notched corners with slight layering.
 Edges may have heavy notching, moderate layering or heavy chipping.
 Heavy print spots, noticeable color or focus imperfections, noticeable border discoloration, scuffing, minor depressions or creases.
-Wax stains, light ink or pencil marks, tape stain, very little surface gloss.
+Wax stains, light ink or pencil marks, tape stain, stains, very little surface gloss.

 G = Good: Centering 95/5 both ways or better on front, 100/0 or miscut on back, noticeable diamond cutting is allowed.
 May have: Noticeably rounded or heavily notched corners with moderate layering.
 Edges severely chipped, notched or layered.
-Severe print spots, noticeable color or focus imperfections, noticeable border discoloration, heavy wax stains, mild water spot.
-Ink or pencil marks, tape stains, creases.
+Severe print spots, noticeable color or focus imperfections, noticeable border discoloration, heavy wax stains, mild water spots.
+Ink or pencil marks, tape stains, stains, creases.
 A surface devoid of gloss.
 Noticeable scuffing or a noticeable tear.
 My 1950s and early 1960s G cards are Good, not trash!
 Over the decades, I've seen far too many Fr cards or worse listed as Good.

 Fr = Fair: Centering 100/0 or miscut on front or back, heavy diamond cutting, corners are heavily rounded or heavily notched with noticeable layering, destructive chipping, notching or layered edges, severe print spots, heavy creases, severe color or focus imperfections, heavy border discoloration, severe stains, water damage, no original gloss, heavy scuffing or a tear.
 Basically, a placeholder card.